YasodGinige/AP-Artifact/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Updates
-- [Update on 25/03/2024] We're working on the next version of PentestGPT, with online searching, RAGs and more powerful prompting.
-Stay tuned!
 - [Update on 17/11/2023] GPTs for PentestGPT is out!
 Check this: https://chat.openai.com/g/g-4MHbTepWO-pentestgpt
 - [Update on 07/11/2023] GPT-4-turbo is out!
 Update the default API usage to GPT-4-turbo.
 - Available videos: